bocan/toolbox-eks-cluster/README.md

 [![Pre-commit Checks](https://img.shields.io/badge/pre--commit-enabled-brightgreen)](https://pre-commit.com/)
 [![Terraform](https://img.shields.io/badge/terraform--docs-automated-blueviolet)](https://terraform-docs.io/)

 A simple tool to quickly provision and manage a cost-effective Amazon EKS (Elastic Kubernetes Service) cluster on AWS, designed for rapid prototyping, dev/test environments, and learning Kubernetes on the cloud.
+This is NOT mean for production use!

+To a normal Terraform user, you'll find this tool a little strange because:

+* It avoids modules almost entirely in favour of pure resources.
+(There's 1 module for VPC endpoints, but I'll be removing that soon.)
+This is frankly because I've found all the big public modules to be too inflexible for my needs, and too prone to breaking changes.
+* It avoids being too parameterized.
+Let's just call it opinionated.
+Again, this tool isn't meant for flexibility, it's meant for simplicity and ease of use.

 **THIS DOCUMENT IS A WORK IN PROGRESS.
 IT IS NOT COMPLETE AND MAY CHANGE SIGNIFICANTLY.**